mcgsoftware/2018-demo/doc/google-cloud.md

 ```

-## Check it all out in google cloud console
+### Check it all out in google cloud console
+Go to google cloud console click on cluster workload and services to make sure everything is Green!

 XXX
 - Setup istio bookinfo sample for GKE following _all_ the steps: https://istio.io/docs/setup/kubernetes/quick-start-gke-dm/